hajians/UQ/README.md

 This is a software package written in C++ and Python for solving Bayesian inverse problems that occur in the gas industry, e.g., to identify friction coefficients in gas pipes.
-The development of the software package is due to Soheil Hajian, Michael Hintermüller and Nikolai Strogies based on DFG funds under the SFB-TRR 154 (B02 project) and funds from the Einstein Center for Mathematics Berlin through C-SE5 and D-OT1.

 The flow of the gas in a pipe is modelled using a quasi-linear iso-thermal model, and the gas is subject to friction.
 The behavior of the gas is described by its pressure and momentum along the pipe.

 The task is to obtain statistical properties of the friction coefficient based on finite noisy observation of the pressure drop at